houseofback/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

 1. Confirm your new user using one of the two following methods.

   1. If you used an email address you control, you can complete the account verification process by visiting `/verify.html` under your website domain and entering the verification code that is emailed to you.
 Please note, the verification email may end up in your spam folder.
-For real deployments we recommend [configuring your user pool to use Amazon Simple Email Service](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-settings-message-customizations.html#cognito-user-pool-settings-ses-authorization-to-send-email) to send emails from a domain you own.

   1. If you used a dummy email address, you must confirm the user manually through the Cognito console.